wp-plugins/super-static-cache/readme.txt

 Tags: Wordpress Static Cache, WP Cache Plugin, Website caching plugin Requires at least: 3.0.1
 Tested up to: 4.3
-Stable tag: 3.2
+Stable tag: 3.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A fully static cache plugin for wordpress, make your website speed skyrocketed.
+An efficient caching plugin for wordpress, can create static html files.
+It provides three cache mode, make your web site faster than ever before.

 == Description ==
 Confused with the Complex settings of wp super cache or cos-html-cache not work on your blog?
 This is a cache Plugin for WordPress with simple configuration and more efficient caching Efficiency.
 Your blog will not shut down cause high pressure of databases;